 Spare embryos from your IVF treatment can be frozen for future use, depending on their quality.
 Frozen cycles are necessary for those wishing to use their previously stored embryos.

-With a stimulated frozen cycle, patients take medication to go through the process of down-regulation.
+Patients take medication to go through the process of down-regulation.
 This temporarily shuts down your ovaries and prevents any eggs from being released.
 You will have a scan on day two or three of your period and start taking medication to prepare your womb for the embryo transfer.
 A second ultrasound scan at day eight or nine will be performed to check the thickness of your endometrium.
 Once it is of the appropriate thickness we can start the embryo thawing process and book your transfer.

 Embryos are thawed in the laboratory and assessed as to whether they have fully survived the thawing process.
 Our embryology team will inform you of how well your embryos have survived and if they are of good enough quality for your transfer to take place.
 Very occasionally embryos do not survive the thawing process.
 If this is the case, you will be offered a follow-up appointment with one of our consultants to discuss the results and further options.